camunda/camunda-platform-get-started/README.md

 # Setup the environment

-To follow this guide we need a running Camunda Cloud cluster, either by using the Camunda Cloud SaaS offering at https://camunda.io or by creating a self managed local setup.
+To follow this guide we need a running Camunda Cloud cluster.
+For this purpose we use the Camunda Cloud SaaS offering at https://camunda.io.

-## Camunda Cloud
+In case you prefer a local setup, please have a look at the [end of the guide](#local-setup).

 After the sign-up and log-in at https://camunda.io, a cluster is already available with the latest stable version of Zeebe with the name _Test Cluster_.